Supriya-712/Customer-Segmentation-Using-K-Means-Clustering/README.md

 2. Assigns each data point to its closest k-center.
 Those data points which are near to the particular k-center, create a cluster.

 Hence each cluster has datapoints with some commonalities, and it is away from other clusters.

+It basically uses the elbow method to determine the optimum number of clusters.

 K-Means are very simple and easy to implement.
 It is highly scalable and applicable to both small and large datasets.
 However, there is a problem with choosing the number of clusters or K. Also, as the dimensionality increases, the stability decreases.
 Overall, however, K Means is a simple and robust algorithm that makes clustering very easy.